 Controlling blood pressure is another big step in preventing heart disease.
-When people ask us for natural alternatives, this is where I opt out.
+When people ask us for natural alternatives, this is where I opt-out.
 Managing blood pressure is kinda complicated.
-There are lots of systems intertwined that keep your blood pressure right, meaning there are lots of points that have to be kept in sync with another.
+There are lots of systems intertwined that keep your blood pressure right, meaning there are lots of points that have to be kept in sync with one another.
 The way supplements that practitioners use as natural alternatives to blood pressure meds work is by introducing compounds that cause a broad dilation of vessels.
 This is an unsophisticated approach that is widely unnecessary.

-There are many blood pressure medicines that have been around the block; studied in millions of people, we have some of the best, well established data with their use, and they cost next to nothing.
+There are many blood pressure medicines that have been around the block; studied in millions of people, we have some of the best, well-established data with their use, and they cost next to nothing.
 Use a sniper rifle (meds) rather than a shotgun (supplements).

 Supplements Supporting Vascular Health